hardy-pham/Inertial-Guidance-Dev-System/README.md

 # Inertial-Guidance-Dev-System
+Team: Mohamed Elamin, Ace Cordero, Ivan Arguello, Hardy Pham

 Design for an inertial guidance development system

-Used to evaluate and develop accurate satellite dish pointing systems and simulations This system utilizes the IMU of the LSM6DS3 and interfaces with the Raspberry Pi 3
+Used to evaluate and develop accurate satellite dish pointing systems and simulations

+This system utilizes the IMU of the LSM6DS3 and interfaces with the Raspberry Pi 3 to provide the user with accurate 3-axis accelerometer and gyroscope readings
-## Team: Mohamed Elamin, Ace Cordero, Ivan Arguello, Hardy Pham

 ## Communicating with Raspberry Pi
 Utilized Python's SMBus module